ropensci/fellingdater/inst/paper/paper.md

-In the example below, 10 sapwood rings were observed on a historical timber (with the last ring dated to 1234 CE) that is supposed to have a provenance in the Southern Baltic region (covered by the sapwood model published by [@wazny1990]).
+In the example below, 10 sapwood rings were observed on a historical timber (with the last ring dated to 1234 CE) that is supposed to have a provenance in the Southern Baltic region (covered by the sapwood model published by Wazny [-@wazny1990]).
 The HDI delineates an interval in which the actual felling date is most likely situated ([Fig. 4](#fig-sw_interval)).

 Note that the more sapwood rings that have been measured, the more